mantidproject/mantid/docs/source/release/v4.1.0/indirect_geometry.rst

 - Fixed a crash caused by changing the Preview Spectrum on Elwin after clicking Run.
 - Fixed a bug where the loaded workspace in Data Analysis doesn't update after being changed on a different interface.
+- Fixed a bug causing the errors calculated on Iqt to be too small towards the end of the spectra.

 Data Corrections Interface